richardli03/multiagent-search-and-rescue/README.md

 # multiagent-search-and-rescue
-a centralized multiagent system designed to efficiently search a space to find a target.
+The project is a centralized multiagent system designed to efficiently search a space to find a target.

 ## Table of Contents
 - [multiagent-search-and-rescue](#multiagent-search-and-rescue)